had0j/io_qp2_rule_eng/readme.md

 ## Climb Speed

-`Climb Speed` (called `level` below) decides the speed of climbing, every action that increases altitude is impacted by its' multiplier bonus.
+`Climb Speed` (called `rank` below) decides the speed of climbing, every action that increases altitude is impacted by its' multiplier bonus.
 Increasing Climb Speed requires experience

-At Climb Speed 1 the multiplier is ×0.25, every level increase adds another ×0.25 (upon reaching ×2.75 it becomes white with no further difference, but in reality there's no upper limit)
+At Climb Speed 1 the multiplier is ×0.25, every rank increase adds another ×0.25 (upon reaching ×2.75 it becomes white with no further difference, but in reality there's no upper limit)

 ### Experience